gracelang/language/languageSpec/spec.md

 ## Outer

-The reserved word **`outer`** refers to the object lexically enclosing the current object.
+The reserved word **`outer`** refers to the object lexically enclosing the current object; `outer.outer` (an `outer` sequence of length 2) refers to the object enclosing `outer`, and so on.
+Note that an `outer` sequence is not a request, and that `outer` is a reserved word, not the name of a message.
 The expression `outer.x` requests `x` on the object lexically enclosing `self`.

 **Examples**